 - Past experience – extracurricular activities and jobs that demonstrate skills

 - Work scenarios – how candidates respond to various scenarios

 - Workstyle – personal preferences about values and approaches

-Candidates get instant feedback on their top soft skill, which makes for fun candidate experience, without giving them access to their complete data.
-The rankings are generated by machine learning algorithms which compare candidates’ scores with those of top-performing employees.
+Candidates get instant feedback on their top soft skills, which makes for a fun candidate experience, without giving them access to their complete data.
+The rankings are generated by machine learning algorithms that compare candidates’ scores with those of top-performing employees.